ethstorage/storage-contracts-v1/README.md

 ## How to verify the contract

+For QuarkChain Layer 2 which is using the blockscout, we will use the following command to verify:
-- Implementation: npx hardhat verify --network sepolia <contract address>
+- Implementation: npx hardhat verify --network qkc_testnet <impl-addr> --constructor-args args.js
-- Proxy: npx hardhat verify --network sepolia --constructor-args arguments.js <contract address>
+- Proxy: npx hardhat verify --force --network qkc_testnet <proxy-addr> <impl-addr> <owner-addr> <data>